o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/organizing/commenting-nodes.md

 ## Adding comment nodes

-A **Comment** node is a floating block of text that you can move in the Script Canvas editor canvas.
+A **Comment** node is a floating block of text that you can move in the **Script Canvas Editor** canvas.

 **To add a Comment node to your script**

-1. In the Script Canvas editor, do one of the following:
+1. In the Script Canvas Editor, do one of the following:
     + In the **Node Palette**, choose **Utilities** and then choose and drag the **Comment** node to your script.
     + **Right-click** your script and choose **Add Comment**.